SvrAdityaReddy/RTOS/Assignment_4/shared_memory/Readme.md

 ```

-When we are using above api calls we should link -pthread while compiling
+When we are using above api calls we should link -pthread while compiling. <br>

+The code related to on how to use shared memory to communicate between parent and child process is [shared_memory.c](https://github.com/SvrAdityaReddy/RTOS/blob/master/Assignment_4/shared_memory/shared_memory.c). <br>
+The code related to on how to use shared memory to communicate between parent and child process with semaphores is [shared_memory_semaphore.c](https://github.com/SvrAdityaReddy/RTOS/blob/master/Assignment_4/shared_memory/shared_memory_semaphore.c).

 # Reference